As a green card lawyer, I’ve met too many married immigrant couples who take the permanent residence process too lightly.

 Unfortunately, they’re wrong.

-Besides, before your marriage green card immigration interview, you’re sent to a biometrics appointment.
-The government has already run a criminal background check.
-They already know most of your criminal and arrest history.
+Prior to your green card marriage interview, you’re sent to a biometrics appointment.
+The government runs a criminal background check based on your fingerprints.
+At the time of your interview, the officer already knows most of your criminal and arrest history.

 Worse, the failure to list such information can lead to the denial of their applications or allegations of immigration fraud.